direct-assemblee/DirectAssemblee-scraper/README.md

 - the deputies and their works : written questions, reports, law proposals, participations to commissions and public sessions
 - the current mandate ballots, and all deputies votes

-The data is stored in a MySQL database, and can be served with the [api application](https://github.com/direct-assemblee/DirectAssemblee-api).
+The data is stored in a [MySQL](https://www.mysql.com/fr/) database , and can be served with the [api application](https://github.com/direct-assemblee/DirectAssemblee-api).

 ## Setup